-Building the Early Foundation of Students Feeling Safe, Cared About, and Connected at School:
+Building the Early Foundation of Students Feeling Safe, Cared About, Reflected, and Connected at School:

 Kindergarten is a place of introduction and transition into the school system.
 It’s our role as educators to help, guide and instruct students to interpret and assimilate into this new environment; to instill definitive attitudes, behaviours, and skills essential for success.